-The M.S. or I.U.G candidate who has satisfied all other requirements for the degree will submit the scholarly paper on the recommendation of the Master's Committee chair and schedule an oral presentation, if desired.
+The M.S. or I.U.G candidate who has satisfied all other requirements for the degree will submit the scholarly paper to their adviser.
+If desired by the candidate's adviser or candidate, an oral presentation may be scheduled.
 If a presentation is to be scheduled, one month's notice is required for scheduling the oral presentation.
 Please go to the IST Graduate Student website to complete and upload a degree audit and submit a request for the completion of your Master's Scholarly Paper.
-The deadline for holding the presentation is approximately two months before commencement.
-It is the responsibility of the M.S. or I.U.G candidate to provide a copy of the scholarly paper to each member of the Master's Committee at least two weeks before the date of the scheduled presentation.